nota/key-focus-visible/README.md

 # Key focus visible

-This small library enables you to show CSS `:focus` pseudo-class only when triggered by the keyboard.
+This library allows you to show CSS `:focus` pseudo-class only when triggered by the keyboard.

+Alternatively, `:focus-visible` [polyfill](https://www.npmjs.com/package/focus-visible) is available.
+Here are advantages compared to the polifill:

-Alternatively, `:focus-visible` [polyfill](https://www.npmjs.com/package/focus-visible) is available, but ours is easier to debug on Chrome.
+- Easy to debug the stylesheets on Chrome.
-Since it doesn't change the DOM of each element, it works well with React or Vue.
+- Works well with React or Vue since it doesn't change the DOM of each element.
+- Code is simpler.

+Detailed behavior:

+- Works well when the focus is returned after you close the modal/dropdown by the mouse or keyboard.
+- Works well when the focus is given programmatically.

+In both cases, we remember the last used input device to focus, and if it was a keyboard, focus is shown, if it was a pointing device, focus is not shown.

 ### Install